Drive bay: 3.5-inch

-3.5-inch bays, like their larger counterparts, are named after diskette dimensions; their actual dimensions are 4 in wide by 1.028 in high though older hard drives were 1.6inches(41mm) high.
-Those with an opening in the front of the case are generally used for floppy or Zip drives(now obsolete).
-Hard drives in modern computers are typically mounted in fully internal 4″ (nominally 3.5″) bays.
-Modern computers do not come with a floppy drive at all, and may lack any externally accessible 3.5″ bays.
-There are adapters, sometimes called a "sled", which can be used to mount a 3.5″ device in a 5.25″ bay.
-New computers rarely have a 5.25 bay and if so often just one but some OEMs may include up to two 5.25 bays and some special custom cases have three(very rare).
+3.5-inch bays, like their larger counterparts, are named after diskette dimensions; the current dimensions, originally known as "slim height" is 4 in wide by 1.028 in high.
+The original "full-height" 3.5-inch hard drives and their drive bays were 1+5/8 in high, the same as half-height 5.25" units.
+The 41.3mm drives and bays are obsolete today last used in the late 90s and early 00s.
+Bays with an opening in the front of the case are generally used for vintage floppy or Zip drives, but early hard disks from the 80s/90s used such bays too and had a front panel with an activity LED just like floppy drives.
+Modern hard drives do not have a front panel a and are mounted in fully internal 3.5" bays without a front opening.
+The slim 26.1mm drive became dominant by the mid 90s for HDDs being used for enterprise drives only by the late 90s up to the early 00s when fully phased out.
+Modern computers do not come with a floppy drive at all, and may lack any externally accessible 3.5" bays.
+There are adapters, sometimes called a "sled", which can be used to mount a 3.5" device in a 5.25" bay.
+New computers rarely have a 5.25 bay and if so often just one but some OEMs may include up to two 5.25 bays and some special retail custom cases have three (very rare).
+Vintage obsolete cases may have had up to five 5.25 bays but those were phased out by the late 2000s.

-More recently, it is becoming common to use 3.5″ bays for smart card and memory card readers, or for panels with additional USB ports.
-A 3.5″ drive containing both a card reader and a floppy drive, as well as a USB port, is also available.
+More recently, it is becoming common to use 3.5" bays for smart card and memory card readers, or for panels with additional USB ports.
+A 3.5" drive containing both a card reader and a floppy drive, as well as a USB port, is also available.

-The dimensions of a 3.5″ drive are specified in the SFF standard specifications SFF-8300 and SFF-8301, which were incorporated into the EIA-740 specification by the Electronic Industries Association (EIA).
+The dimensions of a 3.5" drive are specified in the SFF standard specifications SFF-8300 and SFF-8301, which were incorporated into the EIA-740 specification by the Electronic Industries Association (EIA).